 Absolutely nothing new.

-Metaphorically, the air I was breathing was made up of the same elements -- oxygen, hydrogen - Truth, Life Love.
+Metaphorically, the "air" I was breathing was made up of the same elements -- oxygen, hydrogen [or spiritually, Life, Truth, and Love.]
 The Source of my thinking was unchanged.
 I was the reflection of the one Infinite Mind.
-All that this Mind included - intelligence, inspiration, insight - was still, nevertheless, present and probe-able to me.
+All that this Mind included - intelligence, inspiration, insight - was still just as present and probe-able to me.
 I was not going to find more of anything -- anywhere.

 So, what was I on the brink of?
 Perhaps this.
 Just this.
-The inscrutable knowing that every footstep taken, puts us on the brink of the next footstep.
+An inscrutable knowing: that every footstep taken, puts us on the brink of the next footstep.
 There is no "arriving."
 We are already there.

 We live at the standpoint of our oneness with divine Love.
 Every moment is another opportunity to look -- not above us, or ahead of us -- but next to us.
 To see, hear, feel, taste, and know that:

 I remember the first time I fell in love.
 I didn't care where we went.
 I didn't care if we did anything.
 I didn't care when we got "there," -- or, even if we returned.
 I only cared that my hand was in his.
 I only cared that it was his voice I heard, his presence I was in.
 Wherever we were, whatever we were facing -- it was all good, because we were together.